 You can temporarily suspend scheduled collection of snapshot images when you need to conserve storage space.
-This method is more efficient than deleting and later re-creating the snapshot schedule.
+This method is more efficient than deleting and later re-creating

 The state of the snapshot schedule stays suspended until you use the Activate option to resume scheduled snapshot activity.